Geeksltd/GCop/Rules/GCop171.md

 ## Rule description
-There is no need to use .Value to get the value of nullable Value types parameters, unless we use these parameters in a binary expression like :

-* AddExpression
-* DivideExpression
-* MultiplyExpression
-* SubtractExpression
-* ModuloExpression
-* ExclusiveOrExpression
+In some situations, there is no need to use .Value from nullable Value types.
+In those cases, for cleanness of the code, the code should be simplified.

 ## Example 1
 ```csharp